AdaCore/spark2014/docs/lrm/source/subprograms.rst

    Dynamic Semantics

-7. At the beginning of a subprogram with a specified Subprogram_Variant aspect, the ``expressions`` are evaluated in textual order and their values are each saved in a constant that is implicitly declared at the beginning of the subprogram body[, in the same way as for
+8. At the beginning of a subprogram with a specified numeric Subprogram_Variant aspect, the ``expressions`` are evaluated in textual order and their values are each saved in a constant that is implicitly declared at the beginning of the subprogram body[, in the same way as for